patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 **Global variables**

-`--pf-v5-global--BackgroundColor--300` was added as background color for elements that appear on top of other, such as popovers and dropdown menus.
+`--pf-v5-global--BackgroundColor--300` was added as background color for elements that appear on top of others, such as popovers and dropdown menus.

 `--pf-v5-global--BackgroundColor--400` was added as a background color for hover and interaction states of items that are placed on top of a dark background, such as dropdown menu items, text inputs, text areas, and menu toggles.